 Asher B. Durand (1798-1998) was among many artists who followed Cole into the Catskill Mountains.
 Their paintings were imbued with a spiritual sense of wonder celebrating nature and are recognized as the Hudson River School of painting, active through the 1800s.

-Gatskill Region Art Golonies: Drawn by the beauty of the Catskill Mountains, artists arrived and communities formed in favored locations: Palenville in the 1830s, at Cragsmoor near Ellenville, Pakataken in Arkville, Onteora Park and Twilight Park near Haines Falls in the 1880s, Byrdcliffe in Woodstock in 1903, and the Maverick in West Hurley in 1904.
+The Training Cole Regional Health's Site of Code: Deverte Calutific from the Mathem River School for Tech Gatiskill Region Art Golottles: Drawn by the beauty of the Catskill Mountains, artists arrived and communities formed in favored locations: Palenville in the 1830s, at Cragsmoor near Ellenville, Pakataken in Arkville, Onteora Park and Twilight Park near Haines Falls in the 1880s, Byrdcliffe in Woodstock in 1903, and the Maverick in West Hurley in 1904.